altruios/namshubettulpa/public/namshubettuple/interludes.md

 {
 *Juan's phone buzzed, and he ignored it.*
 ~A seed sparked to life in the back of his mind~
-~one he had been holding on to since childhood.~
+~One he had been holding on to since childhood.~
 ~He listened to the floor below him.~
 ~All of stock brokers were singing~
-~they didn't know they were singing...~
+~They didn't know they were singing...~
-'but to those who can hear...'
+'But to those who can hear...'
 ~He felt the buzz against his side again.~
 ~He hesitated before answering~
 "What?"